IBM-Security/isam-support/src/amjrte/README.md

+# isam-support
-Helper scripts for AMJRTE.
+## **Helper scripts for AMJRTE.**

+### WAS Related Information ###
+Starting back at WAS 8 the AMJRTE locations are handled differently than previous locations.
+The information is stored under $WAS_HOME/tivoli/tam.

+There should be no information under $WAS_HOME/java/jre.
+This is by design and hard-coded in the AMJRTE due to many customers having a security requirement to not touch the JRE.
+Also, there are WAS deployment patterns in which the JRE is shared read-only across 100s of WAS servers making it impossible to configure the AMJRTE on those servers.

+The should only be a single PD.jar at $WAS_HOME/tivoli/tam/PD.jar.
+No PD.jar.old, etc.  This directory is hard-coded as a WAS java extension directory.
+Java will load any and all files in that directory at startup.
+So you need to only have the desired version of PD.jar.
+It can happen to load say PD.jar.6.1 first and use outdated and unsupported classes.

+======== C O N T E N T S ========

-For WAS config use *was* scripts.
+* For WAS config use *was* scripts.
-For stand-alone JVM, e.g. SDI, use *jvm* scripts.
+* For stand-alone JVM, e.g. SDI, use *jvm* scripts.